 There are many different routes you can take on this walk, but you are sure to be rewarded with some of the most beautiful views of Morecambe Bay, the Cumbrian Fells beyond and more.
 It’s definitely a recommended walk if you’re in the area – even if you can only experience part of it.

 For full route information, please see the Visit Lancashire Lunesdale Walk page of their website

 Taking walkers up to the summit of Warton Crag – one of the prominent features of the Silverdale landscape, this route is perfect for those looking to get an unmissable view of the area.

 Starting from the Warton Crag Nature Reserve car park, this route is around 5km in length and is a pretty easy walk underfoot, making it ideal for novice walkers.

 Passing through fields and woodland, you’ll reach the summit, you’ll be able to take in the beautiful panoramic view of the land below and the fells in the distance – make sure you take your camera!

-Take a look at the route described on Lancashire Walks for more information.
+Take a look at the route described for more information.